-Information Digest (1983-84 -- 2001-02 editions).
+Information Digest (1983-84 -- 2005-06 editions).
 Data on the System and its institutions.
 (Strategic Research and Analysis)

-Student Data Element Dictionary (1981, updated March 2002).
+Student Data Element Dictionary (1981, updated March 2005).
 Dictionary containing standardized definitions for the Student Information Reporting System.
 (Strategic Research and Analysis)

-ACADEMIC AFFAIRS
+ACADEMIC PROGRAMS

 Academic Affairs Handbook (1995; updated continuously).
 A reference to policies and procedures that define the operations of the office of the chief academic officer at each unit in the University System.
-Available electronically on the Faculty Information System and the World Wide Web.
 (Academic Affairs)